How to lower hematocrit on trt safely and effectively

 Conditions linked to it

-The primary clinical concern with high hematocrit is hyperviscosity—essentially, the thickening of the blood.
+The primary clinical concern with high hematocrit is hyperviscosity (the thickening of the blood).
 As blood becomes more viscous, blood flow resistance increases, forcing the heart to pump harder and potentially slowing the transit of oxygen through the smallest blood vessels (capillaries).

 If left unmanaged, TRT-induced polycythemia is associated with an increased risk of venous thromboembolism (VTE).
 VTE includes deep vein thrombosis (DVT), a clot in the deep veins of the leg, and pulmonary embolism (PE), where a clot breaks loose and travels to the lungs.[3]
+A 2016 BMJ population-based case-control study reported an association between testosterone treatment and VTE risk, particularly around treatment initiation.[3]
 The risk is particularly relevant during the first year of treatment when hematocrit levels tend to rise most sharply.

 There is also a link to hypertension (high blood pressure) and potential cardiovascular events like myocardial infarction (heart attack) and stroke.
-However, it is important to note a limitation in the data: secondary erythrocytosis (caused by TRT) may not carry the exact same immediate risk profile as primary polycythemia vera (a bone marrow cancer), but clinical guidelines from the American Urological Association advise treating it as a significant risk factor regardless of the origin.[4]
+However, it is important to note a limitation in the data: secondary erythrocytosis (caused by TRT) may not carry the exact same immediate risk profile as primary polycythemia vera (a bone marrow cancer).
+According to the 2018 American Urological Association guideline on testosterone deficiency, clinicians should monitor hematocrit and address TRT-associated elevations as clinically significant regardless of the origin.[4]

 Symptoms and signals